ExEr7um/vue3-vscode-snippets/README.md

 - You can do it by finding `Vue 3 VSCode Snippets` by `exer7um` in VS Code marketplace and clicking install.
 - Or you can follow [that link](https://marketplace.visualstudio.com/items?itemName=exer7um.vue3-vscode-snippets) and click install.

+## Contributing

+This is an open source project open to anyone.
+Contributors are welcome on [GitHub](https://github.com/exer7um/vue3-vscode-snippets).

+If you are contributing a snippet, please be sure to add the documentation for it in the tables in the `README`, the pull request cannot be accepted without this addition.
+Thanks!